Best road bike shoes reviewed for 2025

 For year-round mile-munching triathletes can't go wrong with a robust pair of road bike shoes.
 Here, Jack Sexty puts 11 pairs to the test

-If you’re putting in plenty of outdoor miles year-round and can only budget for one pair of cycling shoes, a pair of dedicated road bike shoes will probably serve you better than triathlon bike shoes in most scenarios.
+If you’re putting in plenty of outdoor miles year-round and can only budget for one pair of cycling shoes, a pair of the best road bike shoes will probably serve you better than triathlon bike shoes in most scenarios.

-With no transitions to think about, road shoes will prioritise a secure and comfortable fit, with a more robust build than triathlon-specific bike shoes.
+With no transitions to think about, the best road shoes will prioritise a secure and comfortable fit, with a more robust build than triathlon-specific bike shoes.

 The latter will also have more technical uppers designed to hug your foot perfectly while being breathable enough for warm rides.
 All shoes are unisex, and our test pairs are all size 45.